-- 1. Retrain any personnel or foodservice employee found not following the procedures in this SOP. - 2.
+- 1. Retrain any foodservice employee found not following the procedures in this SOP. - 2.
 Remove unwashed fruits and vegetables service and washed immediately before being served. - 3.
 Label and date fresh cut fruits and vegetables. - 4.
-Discard cut melons held after 5 days.
+Discard cut melons held after 7 days.

-The foodservice manager will complete the Manager Self-Inspection Checklist periodically to indicate that monitoring is being conducted as specified in this SOP.
-The Manager Self-Inspection Checklist is to be kept on file for a minimum of 3 years.
+The foodservice manager will complete the Food Safety Checklist daily to indicate that monitoring is being conducted as specified in this SOP.
+The Food Safety Checklist is to be kept on file for a minimum of current plus past three school years.